Quantum optics: History

-Light propagating in a restricted volume of space has its energy and momentum quantized according to an integer number of particles known as photons.
-Quantum optics studies the nature and effects of light as quantized photons.
-The first major development leading to that understanding was the correct modeling of the blackbody radiation spectrum by Max Planck in 1899 under the hypothesis of light being emitted in discrete units of energy.
+Light propagating in a restricted volume of space has its energy and momentum quantized into an integer number of particles known as photons.
+Quantum optics investigates the nature and effects of light as a collection of discrete quanta known as photons.
+The first major development leading to this understanding was Max Planck's 1900 modeling of the blackbody radiation spectrum, which hypothesized that energy is emitted in discrete units.
 The photoelectric effect was further evidence of this quantization as explained by Albert Einstein in a 1905 paper, a discovery for which he was to be awarded the Nobel Prize in 1921.
 Niels Bohr showed that the hypothesis of optical radiation being quantized corresponded to his theory of the quantized energy levels of atoms, and the spectrum of discharge emission from hydrogen in particular.
 The understanding of the interaction between light and matter following these developments was crucial for the development of quantum mechanics as a whole.
-However, the subfields of quantum mechanics dealing with matter-light interaction were principally regarded as research into matter rather than into light; hence one rather spoke of atom physics and quantum electronics in 1960.
+However, the subfields of quantum mechanics dealing with matter-light interaction were principally regarded as research into matter rather than into light; hence one rather spoke of atomic physics and quantum electronics in 1960.
 Laser science—i.e., research into principles, design and application of these devices—became an important field, and the quantum mechanics underlying the laser's principles was studied now with more emphasis on the properties of light, and the name quantum optics became customary.